andrebiegel/andrebiegel.github.io/_posts/2021-11-10-microservice-part-two.md

 date:   2021-11-10

 ---
- In part 1 of the series digged into the question, what a microservice architecture really is and what kind of properties and consequences it has.
+ In part 1 of the series,I digged into the question, what a microservice architecture really is and what kind of properties and consequences it has.
 I assume this fundamental understanding and will now deduce from that, who, from a general point of view, should   be cautious when evaluating a microservice archetecture for him/herself.

 Just to have a short summary of the important things so far:

-+ microservices should be be independently deployable
++ microservices should be independently deployable
 + microservices are modelled around a business domain
 + microservices communicate over networks
 + result in technical, organisational & cultural challenges

-So from general point of view .. when might be your plan of a distributed system  not the rigth choice ?
+So from a general point of view .. when might be your plan of a distributed system not the rigth choice ?
 One simple anwser is ..every time when the challenges cannot be faced the rigth way.
 A possible example is costumer-managed software.
-Just think about the following.. a costumer received several versions as a simple web archiv file (War) und just needs to deploy that or uses an simple zip to extract a preconfigured application-server.
-Imagine the reactions if the costumers downloads a ton of new service runtimes and a huge documentation about how to install that thing. i would forecast that the it department of the customer migth have some issues about that.
+Just think about the following.
+A costumer received several versions as a simple web archive file (WAR) und just needed to deploy that or used an simple ZIP to extract a preconfigured application-server.
+Imagine the reactions if the costumer downloads tons of new service runtimes and a huge documentation about how to install that thing. i would forecast that the it department of the customer migth have some issues about that.
 The same can be transferred towards a situation in the context of a project for individual software (WORT prüfen).
 If the service provider creates a solution running on a container plattform and the costumer does not have any experiences with that, the solution seems to be ill-fated.
+Another problem arrises when using the approach in an environment, where the business domains cannot be clearly identified.
+Every product evolves.
+Especially in a startup context when the product is trying to open up a market.
+The normal process would be that the startup will test which features are demanded and which not.
+So the business domain and the resulting bounded contexts are in a state of self-discovery.
+In such a situation, does it look like a good strategy to accept the challenges, instead of using a monolithic approach whith a corresponding faster time-to-market?
+I personally do have a similiar situation quite often.
+A client has a vague vision of a system in the context of process digitalization or wants to expand their product portfolio.
+Nowadays the idea of microservices is actually extremely spread in the minds of the stakeholders.
+This often leads towards a technical decision up-frond.
+Unfortunately these clients are extremely hard to lead back torwards a system architecture which addresses the actual needs.
+Yes if the idea will bring them a huge number of customers, a mircroservice architecture, migth be the right choice.
+But is this the right decision at the current point in time?
+Have these customers feedback whether the idea is really working ?
+Or is the functioncal alignment going to be shifted towards the enduser, which is actually willingly paying for the new service or product ?
+Can this only be evaluated during being in production with a MVP/ prototype or does the customer has enough information to decide that up-front?
+You might get the clue that ..
+YES i do love technical challenges ... but in the end ... does it provide value/ROI ?
+You migth remember my words in the last part of this series .. mircroservices do solve a problem.
+Do you have a problem?
+Do you have a good reason, despite of being trendy?

+From my personal experience, i do hear the following:

++ We want to enhance maintainability of the system, MSA will allow us to separate parts and will minimize changes in the hole system
++ we want to reduce time-to-market, MSA will allow us to bring new features faster by just adding new mircoservices
++ we would like to improve team autonomy: with a MSA we can move ownership into teams
++ with a MSA we can scale cost-effectively
++ we need MSA because we need to scale our developers
++ we need to enhance robustness ..
+MSA is the rigth way to do that
++ we need to embrace new technologies ..
+MSA allow us  try dem out in manner to be able to have fast rollbacks

+Do not misunderstand me, all of these can be good reasons to do microservices. but will it be the right choice for you in your context?

+The very often mentioned maintainability mainly adresses an issue of the modularization of your application.
+A Modulith/ modular Monolith can be a better solution.

 ## Sources: